Bairnsdale

 Table Chart PROFILE FAQ

-Bairnsdale features high concentrations of lone person households, with a fairly typical median household size
+Bairnsdale features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 59.1% of all households, including 19.5% couples with children, 24.9% couples without children, and 13.5% single parent families.
-Non-family households account for the remaining 40.9%, with lone person households at 37.5% and group households comprising 3.4%.
-The median household size is 2.2 people, which matches the average in the Rest of Vic.
+Family households constitute 59.1% of all households, including 19.5% couples with children, 24.9% couples without children, and 13.5% single parent families.
+Non-family households comprise the remaining 40.9%, with lone person households at 37.5% and group households making up 3.4%.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households